analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 The Sony 70-200mm f/4 is built like a small tank: not very heavy considering what it is, but impressively solid.
 It has an all-metal body with weather sealing, and comes bundled with a metal tripod collar, which is a nice touch.
 The focus and zoom rings are made of textured rubber and they’re both very smooth and pleasant to use.
 Furthermore, there are three focus hold buttons on the barrel, something that clearly shows this is a high-end piece of glass.

-The lens also has optical image stabilization (OSS) built in, and can provide up to four stops of real-world stabilization when used on a 2nd-generation α7-series body.
+The lens also has optical image stabilization (OSS) built in, and can provide up to four stops of real-world stabilization when used on modern Sony cameras with IBIS.
 Other niceties include dedicated switches for focus mode, focus range, OSS, and panning mode.
 These make using the lens everyday much easier and more convenient.

 Image quality-wise, there’s hardly anything to complain about here: sharpness is very good across the frame at all focal lengths, bokeh is excellent, distortion is minimal and vignetting is essentially invisible in real world usage.
 Flare resistance is good — but not great — and focusing speed and accuracy are top notch.
 If you don’t like this lens, I can assure you it’s not the lens’s fault.